LimeLightCards/limelight/SEARCH.md

 Attributes can be searched for by doing:

 - `attribute:stylish` to add attribute `stylish` to the search results
+- `attribute:none` to add cards with no attribute to the search results
 - `a:quintuplets` to add attribute `quintuplets` to the search results
 - `-a:ribbon` to remove attribute `ribbon` from the search results
 - `-a:ribbon,stylish` to remove attribute `ribbon` and `stylish` from the search results